bartekwozniak93/addressbook-level2/doc/LearningOutcomes.md

 * Convert the `parse(...)` method of the `Parser` class to a class-level method.
 Note how this method can be either class-level or instance-level.
-* Note how the `setTags` method of the `Person` class cannot be converted to a class-level method.
+* Note how the `setTags` method of the `Task` class cannot be converted to a class-level method.
-* Add an instance-level member `int sequenceNumber` and a class-level variable `int nextSequenceNumber` to the `Person` class.
-Using these two variables, ensure that each `Person` object has a unique sequence number that indicates the order in which `Person` objects were created. e.g.
+* Add an instance-level member `int sequenceNumber` and a class-level variable `int nextSequenceNumber` to the `Task` class.
+Using these two variables, ensure that each `Task` object has a unique sequence number that indicates the order in which `Task` objects were created. e.g.
-  * `Adam` is the first `Person` object to be created.
+  * `Adam` is the first `Task` object to be created.
 It is assigned sequence number 1.
   * `Ben` and `Charlie` are created next, and assigned 2 and 3 respectively.
   * `Ben` is deleted.
   * `Daisy` is added next and is given sequence number 4.